allenb24/Sound-Detecting-Robot/README.md

 - Data filtering and ADC processing
 - Debugging hardware interactions (noise, analog signals, GPIO control)
 - Circuit design

+---

+## Educational Use & Acknowledgments

+Some files (e.g. `startup_msp432p401r_ccs.c`, `system_msp432p401r.c`) are derived from TI DriverLib and/or provided by UC Davis instructors.
+These files retain their original license headers.

+This repository is shared for **educational and non-commercial use** only.
+Please do **not** reuse this work for academic credit without permission.

 It also reinforced how important structured logic and noise filtering are when designing reactive systems.
 Timing and signal conditioning made a major difference in detecting actual sound events vs. background interference.